gbragafibra/whatislife/lit.md

 - Harnad, S. (1990).
 The symbol grounding problem.
 Physica D: Nonlinear Phenomena, 42(1-3), 335-346.

+- Favareau, D. (2021).
+Facing Up to the Hard Problem of Biosemiotics: A commentary on Terrence Deacon’s “How molecules became signs”.
+Biosemiotics, 14(3), 603-615.

+- Froese, T. (2021).
+To understand the origin of life we must first understand the role of normativity.
+Biosemiotics, 14(3), 657-663.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.